Violet-Anne Wynne

-Violet-Anne Wynne (born 30 March 1987) is an Irish independent politician who has been a Teachta Dála (TD) for the Clare constituency since the 2020 general election.
-Elected as a Sinn Féin member, she became an independent in February 2022.
+Violet-Anne Wynne (born 30 March 1987) is an Irish independent politician who served as a Teachta Dála (TD) for the Clare constituency from 2020 until 2024.
+Elected as a Sinn Féin member, she resigned from the party and became an independent in February 2022 following a series of disputes with the local party organisation.

 Early life and education

 Wynne is from Tullamore, County Offaly.
 She attended St Colman's National School nearby and the Coláiste Mhuire in Blakestown.
-She studied Psychology at Trinity College Dublin.
-She is a Protestant and member of the Church of Ireland.
+She studied psychology at Trinity College Dublin.
 She is a former member of the Reserve Defence Forces, having been involved for three years.
 She has worked as a home help provider for young adults with disabilities, a literacy tutor, and for the crime victims helpline.

 Political career

-Wynne ran for the position of councillor in Clare County Council during the May 2019 local elections.
-She placed 8th out 9 candidates in her local election area of Kilrush, securing 4.2% of the first preference vote.
+Wynne contested the 2019 Clare County Council election, coming 8th out 9 candidates in the local electoral area of Kilrush, securing 4.2% of the first preference vote.

 In 2020, she was chosen by Sinn Féin local branches in Clare to stand for Sinn Féin in the 2020 general election.
 She had been the local party members' third choice for a candidate, gaining the nomination after their first choice, Councillor Mike McKee, fell ill and died, and their second choice, Noeleen Moran, withdrew from the nomination process after she felt the local branch had not been prompt enough in convening.
-Wynne had been considered to be a paper candidate in an election Sinn Féin initially did not expect to gain seats in, however, she came second in her constituency with 15% of the first preference vote following a surge in Sinn Féin popularity during the election campaign.
+Wynne had been considered to be a paper candidate in an election Sinn Féin initially did not expect to gain seats in; however, she came second with 15% of the first preference vote following a surge in Sinn Féin popularity during the election campaign.